elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 *   <a href="https://wiki.archlinux.org/index.php/OpenVPN" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.archlinux.org/index.php/OpenVPN']);">ArchLinux OpenVPN</a>
 *   <a href="http://www.techrepublic.com/blog/linux-and-open-source/how-to-set-up-an-openvpn-server/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.techrepublic.com/blog/linux-and-open-source/how-to-set-up-an-openvpn-server/']);">How to set up an OpenVPN server</a>

-BTW there is a very interesting article on the differences between **IPsec** and **OpenVPN**: It&#8217;s called &#8220;<a href="http://www.packtpub.com/article/networking-with-openvpn" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.packtpub.com/article/networking-with-openvpn']);">Networking with OpenVPN</a>&#8220;.
+BTW there is a very interesting article on the differences between **IPsec** and **OpenVPN**: It's called "<a href="http://www.packtpub.com/article/networking-with-openvpn" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.packtpub.com/article/networking-with-openvpn']);">Networking with OpenVPN</a>".
 From that article here is an intriguing comparison:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/ipsec-vs-openvpn.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/ipsec-vs-openvpn.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/ipsec-vs-openvpn.png" alt="ipsec vs openvpn Connecting to an OpenVPN Server with Various Clients" width="564" height="661" class="alignnone size-full wp-image-9385" title="Connecting to an OpenVPN Server with Various Clients" /></a>

 ### OpenVPN Client

-For the client side it&#8217;s pretty easy.
+For the client side it's pretty easy.
 Given the configuration files, we just need to start the OpenVPN tunnel.
 From the OpenVPN <a href="http://openvpn.net/index.php/open-source/documentation/howto.html#start" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://openvpn.net/index.php/open-source/documentation/howto.html#start']);">How-To</a>:

 Starting the client

-> As in the server configuration, it&#8217;s best to initially start the OpenVPN server from the command line (or on Windows, by right-clicking on the client.ovpn file), rather than start it as a daemon or service:
+> As in the server configuration, it's best to initially start the OpenVPN server from the command line (or on Windows, by right-clicking on the client.ovpn file), rather than start it as a daemon or service:
 >
 > `openvpn [client config file]`